repowiserepowise

 No. It stays quiet unless one of the six trigger conditions fires: net health degradation, per-file health drop, hotspot touch, missing co-change partner, new dead code, or declining-health alert.

-Is Repowise open source?
+Is repowise open source?

-Yes.
-Repowise is open source and self-hostable, and the project is published under AGPL-3.0. (github.com)
+Yes. repowise is open source and self-hostable, and the project is published under AGPL-3.0. (github.com)

 How do I try the PR bot on my repo?